jruizcabrejos/jruizcabrejos/content/collections/index.md

 {{< spoiler text="88x31 Buttons" class="collections-accordion" id="buttons" >}}

-Some buttons made with the [button builder](https://jruizcabrejos.com/buttonbuilder/) and others that belong to their respective owners.
+Some buttons I made with the [88x31 button builder](https://jruizcabrejos.com/buttonbuilder/), as well as other handpicked buttons that belong to their respective owners.

 - Academic Journals